There are two methods of getting a Word document into ALL In Learning:

 - You'll need to do some simple formatting of your Word file so that ALL In Learning can recognize the various parts.
 Instructions follow.

-- Some elements of Word may not import correctly, so always review every question once your import has finished.
+- Some elements may not import correctly, so review each question after importing.

 - Documents must be .docx files (Word 2007 or later).